-Although Episerver Find automatically optimizes the search, you should regularly monitor your site's search activities to fine-tune performance and identify trends.
+Although Episerver Find automatically optimizes the search, you should monitor your site's search activities regularly to fine-tune performance and identify trends.
 At times, you may want to override system suggestions or promote specific content.

 When you perform search optimization, work closely with stakeholders such as the website owner, marketers, content editors, and developers.
 Tasks depend on whether the site is new or mature because of the amount of statistics with which you have to work.

 You can perform search optimization for multiple websites and different languages from the same user interface.
 To optimize search effectively, you must be familiar with your website content.

 You need specific access rights to access Episerver Find features.

 To access Optimization View, from the toolbar, click Find > Manage > Optimization.

 Use Optimization View to manually optimize search.
 You can select search phrasesOne or more words that a user enters into a search box to begin a search. in the Statistics view, and transfer them to Optimization View.
 Or, you can manually enter search phrases into Optimization View's Phrases field.